The light bulb. The telephone. Experiential marketing. Yep, all inventions of the late 1800’s.

 Can’t make it?
 No problem.
 More and more, brands are providing access to experiences through live video.
 Although the broadcasts don’t always net massive numbers at airtime, they ignite social conversations and drive future views.

 Pre-promotion is the key to success.
 Brands must give their audience a compelling reason to watch.
 They also need to tell them when to tune in.
-Nike’s recent attempt to break the two-hour marathon brilliantly illustrates the power of live video to amplify an event.
+Nike’s attempt to break the two-hour marathon brilliantly illustrates the power of live video to amplify an event.

 These innovations are just some of the ways marketers are pioneering more immersive brand experiences.
-But we must be mindful not to get too distracted by the new shiny thing.
+But be mindful not to get too distracted by the new shiny thing.
 If technology compromises the integrity of your experience, you risk a different kind of train wreck.